 - Decreasing the risk of contracting HIV/AIDS, hepatitis B, and hepatitis C

 - Reducing the likelihood of taking part in illegal activity

 - Increased family stability and career potential

 - Improving outcomes for pregnant women and their babies

 When taken as prescribed within a licensed treatment program, methadone is a safe and effective option for opioid dependency.

 While use of methadone can be extremely beneficial in treatment of opioid addiction, patients must understand that lasting recovery requires treatment for both the physical and psychological aspects of their addiction.
-Discovery House Comprehensive Treatment Centers of Rhode Island provides patients with opportunity to incorporate therapeutic interventions such as individual and group therapy into their treatment program.
+Rhode Island Comprehensive Treatment Centers provides patients with opportunity to incorporate therapeutic interventions such as individual and group therapy into their treatment program.
 These therapy sessions are designed to address and treat the root causes of a patient’s addictive behaviors while providing patients with the groundwork for a substance-free future.